Sunday– 27th February 2011

 I created nasty thoughts, nasty words which lead to nasty actions.

-Conclusion – Each day is a clear sunny day, open to new and wonderful experiences, untainted by the past and the stories I make up because of it, as I now live in the now.
+Conclusion – Each day is a clear sunny day, open to new and wonderful experiences, untainted by the past and the stories I make up because of it, as I now live in the present.

-Thanks to Eileen for being so open with her story.
+My gratitude to Eileen for being so open with her story.
 Tonight over dinner she was sharing how her job is to continuously reprogram her brain into compassionate, loving and valuing thoughts and how she needs to flood herself with these all day long.